redox-os/book/src/ch08-06-build-system-reference.md

 - `make distclean` - Clean all recipe sources and binaries.
 - `make repo` - Package the recipe binaries, according to each recipe.
 Does nothing if `$(BUILD)/repo.tag` is present.
 You won't need this.
 - `make live` - Creates a bootable image, `build/livedisk.iso`.
 Recipes are not usually rebuilt.
+- `make popsicle` - Flash the Redox bootable image on your USB device using the [Popsicle](https://github.com/pop-os/popsicle) tool (the program executable must be present on your shell `$PATH` environment variable, you can get the executable by extracting the AppImage, installing from the package manager or building from source)
 - `make env` - Creates a shell with the build environment initialized.
 If you are using Podman Build, the shell will be inside the container, and you can use it to debug build issues such as missing packages.
 - `make container_su` - After creating a Podman container shell using `make env`, and while that shell is still running, use `make container_su` to enter the same container as `root`.
 See [Debugging your Build Process](./ch08-02-advanced-podman-build.md#debugging-your-build-process).
 - `make container_clean` - If you are using Podman Build, this will discard images and other files created by it.